J. E. Mitchell: Career

 Soon after settling in St. Louis, Mitchell began employment with the Western Union Relief Association, an insurance company where he worked as general manager by 1905.
 Mitchell grew increasingly focused on the company's newsletter, which eventually grew into the St. Louis Argus newspaper.
 After the insurance company failed, Mitchell, along with his brother William, registered the St. Louis Argus with the Post Office in 1912.
 In 1916, they incorporated the St. Louis Argus Publishing Company.
 Mitchell served as publisher and managing editor.

 Outside of the Argus, Mitchell was involved in politics and education.
 In 1919, he was a founding member of the Citizen's Liberty League, a political organization established to advance the interests of African-Americans in the Republican Party.
 He was a presidential elector during the Roosevelt administration and served on the Missouri State Board of Education.
 He also served as the president of the St. Louis NAACP during the early 1930s.

 Mitchell retired in 1950 in the wake of health concerns.

 Death and honors

 Mitchell died December 17, 1952.
-Upon his death, of the many people who reached out to his widow, President Truman telegraphed to express his sympathies.
+One of the many people who reached out to his widow was President Truman, who telegraphed to express his sympathies.

 In 1954, Mitchell was posthumously honored by Lincoln University, which renamed its Journalism Building to Mitchell Hall.
 In 1964, St. Louis Public Schools opened Mitchell Elementary School, named for Joseph and his brother William.
 Mitchell was enshrined in the National Newspaper Publishers Association in 1978.